Summer 2024

 However, approval and availability are two different things.
 Due to shortages in FDA-approved therapies specifically indicated for obesity, prescribers in some cases are continuing to prescribe certain diabetes medications off-label for weight loss.

-GLP-1 Inhibitors
+GLP-1 Agonists

-Common Adverse Reaction in GLP-1 Inhibitors
+Common Adverse Reaction in GLP-1 Agonists

 While each individual drug within this class offers unique warnings and precautions, several of them come with warnings for thyroid C cell cancers, pancreatitis, and hypoglycemia in conjunction with insulin.
 Additionally, the following adverse reactions were common across this drug class:

-The Different Types of GLP-1 Inhibitors
+The Different Types of GLP-1 Agonists

 OBESITY INDICATION